 Change Your Allergy Medication

-Over-the-counter allergy medications called antihistamines may also ease symptoms, but some like diphenhydramine and chlorpheniramine may cause drowsiness in some people.
+Over-the-counter allergy medications called antihistamines also may ease symptoms, but some may cause drowsiness in some people.
 A newer generation of antihistamines is available that's less likely to cause drowsiness.
-An antihistamine like cetirizine, fexofenadine (Allegra), or loratadine (Claritin) would be are a good choice if your main complaints are sneezing and itching.
+These second generation antihistamines are a good choice if your main complaint is sneezing and itching.

 Nasal Allergies?
 Plan Your Day Around Pollen